-1. The standing forward bend yoga pose increases blood circulation to legs, torso and brain and provides nourishment to the facial skin, scalp, eyes and ears.
+1. The standing forward bend yoga pose increases blood circulation to legs, torso, and brain and provides nourishment to the facial skin, scalp, eyes, and ears.

 2. It strengthens your thighs and knees.

-3. It helps in reducing headaches, fatigue and insomnia.
+3. It helps in reducing headaches, fatigue, and insomnia.

-4. It helps revitalizing the nervous system.
+4. It helps to revitalize the nervous system.